 In business applications particularly a document may include numerous details such as stakeholders' personal information and previous business dealings.
 When a number of parties involved in a dealing or business, the whole document cannot be disclosed to all the parties, nor the non-repudiation of a complete document is required.
 For example, in a loan application, non-repudiation of finances may be required, and stakeholders' personal records may be irrelevant and can be kept hidden through mechanisms such as encryption.

 A good non-repudiation mechanism ought to provide Redaction.
-That is participants are allowed to disclose the relevant part of the data for non-repudiation purposes only and the rest of the document can be hidden/masked.
-The non-repudiation proof will be for a revealed/disclosed part of the document only.
+That is participants are allowed to disclose the relevant part of the data for non-repudiation purposes only and the rest of the document (the document for non-repudiation) can be hidden/masked.
+The non-repudiation proof will be for a revealed/disclosed part of the document (the document for non-repudiation) only.

 Difference between Data Masking and Data Redacting